Mental & Behavioral Health Workforce Advisory

 The MBH Workforce Advisory is a subgroup of the Sacramento County Office of Education and Sacramento County Department of Health Services, Division of Behavioral Health Service Student Mental Health and Wellness Collaborative.

-Peer to Peer Mentorship Conference - October 15, 2025
+Peer-to-Peer Mentorship Conference - October 15, 2025

 Peer-to-peer mentorship is a strategy recommended by the Sacramento County Behavioral Youth Advisory Board to increase the number of trusted messengers supporting youth behavioral health and well-being.
 Schools are a key setting where peer mentorship can thrive; however, there is limited awareness of best practices and existing programs in this area.